ilkwonch/MolbitAL/README.md

 ---

 ## Quick Start<a id="quick-start"></a>
-When your SMILES chunks, fingerprints, and receptor grid are ready, launch an entire active‑learning loop with one line:
+When your SMILES directories, fingerprints, and receptor grid are ready, launch an entire active‑learning loop with one line:

 ```bash
 python run_al.py --config run_al.json